Prithvidhar/Odin/README.md

-# Odin
+# Sign-Up webpage design

-## A sign up webpage created using html and css.
+## A sign-up webpage created using html and css.

 [Link](https://prithvidhar.github.io/Odin/) to the webpage.